4 Different Types of Airspeed: How to Calculate Each

 3. True Airspeed (TAS)

-True Airspeed is Calibrated Airspeed (CAS) corrected for altitude and nonstandard temperature.
+True Airspeed is Calibrated Airspeed (CAS) corrected for altitude and temperature.

 Because air density decreases with an increase in altitude, an aircraft has to be flown faster at higher altitudes to cause the same pressure difference between pitot impact pressure and static pressure.

-Therefore, for a given CAS, TAS increases as altitude increases; or for a given TAS, CAS decreases as altitude increases.
+As altitude increases, TAS increases for a given CAS.
+Similarly, for a given TAS, CAS decreases as you go higher.

 A pilot can find TAS by two methods.
 The most accurate method is to use a conventional or electronic flight computer.

 A second method, which is a rule of thumb, provides the approximate TAS.
 Simply add 2 percent to the CAS for each 1,000 feet of altitude.
-At 10,000 feet, you are flying approximately 20% faster than your indicated airspeed.
+At 10,000 feet, you fly approximately 20% faster than your indicated airspeed.

 The TAS is used for flight planning and when filing a flight plan.